 The colorful city of Granada, Nicaragua

-—Spring: Depart late January/early February – return end of April
+—Spring: Depart middle January/early February – return end of April

 —Summer: Depart end of April/early May – return middle of August